-MA Disability and Interdisciplinary Professional Practice
+POSTGRADUATE STUDY MA Disability and Interdisciplinary Professional Practice

-Programme Overview

-The postgraduate programme in Disability and Interdisciplinary Professional Practice is designed for teachers, educators and others with a personal and a professional interest in the field of disability studies.
+Programme Overview The postgraduate programme in Disability and Interdisciplinary Professional Practice is designed for teachers, educators and others with a personal and a professional interest in the field of disability studies.
 The programme offers an opportunity for engagement with the key theories, concepts and ideas in this exciting and innovative field.
 This programme is designed to equip you with the knowledge and skills necessary to navigate the complex landscape of disability in diverse professional settings.
 Integrating perspectives from various disciplines, including education, healthcare, social work, and law, you will engage in an interdisciplinary exploration of disability-related issues.
 Why choose Liverpool Hope?

-Liverpool Hope University is an excellent choice for postgraduate study in Education, combining a rich teaching heritage with a modern, research-informed approach.
+Liverpool Hope University is an excellent choice for postgraduate study in Education, combining a rich teaching heritage with a modern, researchinformed approach.
 With small class sizes, personalized support, and a wide range of specialisms, the university offers a tailored learning experience that aligns with your career aspirations.
 You'll benefit from strong links to the education sector, enhancing your employability and professional networks, while studying in a vibrant, welcoming campus environment.
 Located in the culturally rich city of Liverpool, the university also provides flexible study options and dedicated support to help you excel academically and professionally.

-Key Information

-Award: MA Disability and Interdisciplinary Professional Practice months part-time.
+Key Information Award: MA Disability and Interdisciplinary Professional Practice Study Mode: Full-time; Part-time Duration: 12 months full-time; 27 months part-time.
+Intake: September and January.